NCU-CC/tutorial/Chapter1/HTTP-BASIC.md

 -----    | ---------- | ----------
 200      | ok | request success
-201      | created | request success and a new resource is created 204      | no content | request sucess but returns no content
+201      | created | request success and a new resource is created 204      | no content | request success but returns no content

 #### 3xx
 status   | text       | description